 Nourishing hope.
 Rebuilding lives.

-Providence Ministries is a social service agency offering services—particularly food, shelter and clothing—to people in need.
+Providence Ministries for the Needy is a social service agency offering services—particularly food, shelter and clothing—to people in need.

 Providence Ministries was founded by Sister Margaret McCleary, SP when she opened Kate’s Kitchen in 1980.